 Why did you want to join Police Now?

 It’s always been an ambition of mine to join the Police.
-While I was at university I joined the Met Police as a Special Constable and spent a lot of time working closely with a Dedicated Ward Officer who was outstanding.
+While I was at university I joined the Metropolitan Police as a Special Constable and spent a lot of time working closely with a Dedicated Ward Officer who was outstanding.
 This time made me realise the importance of neighborhood policing.
 I saw that the Police Now programme focused on the role of being a neighbourhood officer and the rest is history.

 Tell us about the programme.

-As part of the programme you’re placed in one of the countries most challenged areas as a neighbourhood officer, meaning that neighbourhood is your patch.
+As part of the programme you’re placed in one of the country's most challenged areas as a neighbourhood officer, meaning that neighbourhood is your patch.
 You’re expected to identify issues and use available legislation and the soft skills that you’ve been taught during the Summer Academy to try and resolve these issues.
-You’re expected to present every 100 days to colleagues and representatives from partner Police forces at Impact events.
+You’re expected to present every 100 days to colleagues and representatives from partner police forces at Impact events.